Cave survey: Surveying

 Coincident with recording straight-line data, details of passage dimensions, shape, gradual or sudden changes in elevation, the presence or absence of still or flowing water, the location of notable features and the material on the floor are recorded, often by means of a sketch map.

+In 2000's a Swiss caver Bert Heeb modified a commercial laser rangefinder to add inclination and direction sensors, creating DistoX2 which became extremely popular instrument for "paperless surveying", as it allowed to record all survey parameters along with a single laser "shot".
+Subsequently, a number of other projects followed - CaveSniper, Shetland Attack Pony (SAP), BRIC.

 Drawing a line-plot

 Later, the cartographer analyzes the recorded data, converting them into two-dimensional measurements by way of geometrical calculations.
 From them he/she creates a line-plot; a scaled geometrical representation of the path through the cave.

 Finalising

 The cartographer then draws details around the line-plot, using the additional data of passage dimensions, water flow and floor/wall topography recorded at the time, to produce a completed cave survey.
 Cave surveys drawn on paper are often presented in two-dimensional plan and/or profile views, while computer surveys may simulate three dimensions.
 Although primarily designed to be functional, some cavers consider cave surveys as an art form.